Mamata's brother Ashim Banerjee dies due to Covid-19

-West Bengal Chief Minister Mamata Banerjee’s younger brother Ashim Banerjee died due to Covid-19 on Saturday.
+West Bengal Chief Minister Mamata Banerjee's brother Ashim Banerjee, who was undergoing treatment for Covid-19 at a hospital here, died on Saturday morning, his family members said.

-He was undergoing treatment for Covid-19 at Medica Hospital in Kolkata for nearly one month after he tested positive for the virus.
+The Trinamool Congress supremo's brother, popular as 'Kalida' among locals in his residential area of Kalighat, breathed his last around 9.20 am at the private hospital, they said.

 West Bengal Chief Minister @MamataOfficial's young brother Ashim Banerjee diea of Covid-19.
 He was hospitalised for about a month and passed away on Saturday morning. @DeccanHerald #coronavirus